pseuxide/pseuxide.github.io/_posts/2023-12-06-calling_assembly_from_cpp.md

 As you saw, it's actually not that overwhelming to use asm with C++.

 I believe using asm in conjunction with C++ has your code more flexible.
-Moreover, it makes you feel like you're gigachad despite of how actually you are.
+Moreover, it makes you feel like you're a gigachad despite of how actually you are.

 Thanks for reading my article. :)